KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18-ATV.md

 **Issues:**

-- Stock camera app is not working - many third party camera apps seem to work
+- Chromecast functionality is not supported on uncertified Android TV devices
 - SELinux is in permissive mode
 - and more...